craine-io/safetypin-cloud/README.md

 # SafetyPin Cloud

-SafetyPin is a secure file transfer solution that enables users to create ephemeral SFTP connections that route directly to Amazon S3 buckets.
-The application provides a user-friendly web interface for managing these connections without requiring clients to have AWS knowledge or maintain their own servers.
+SafetyPin is a secure file transfer solution that enables users to create ephemeral SFTP connections that route directly to cloud storage services (AWS S3, Azure Blob Storage, or Google Cloud Storage).
+The application provides a user-friendly web interface for managing these connections without requiring clients to have cloud provider knowledge or maintain their own servers.

 ## Project Status